Somebody’s gotta exterminate the bad guys. I guess it might as well be us.

 I yell out commands in Russian, but it’s too late.
 The hackers scatter.

-Rogers takes out one of the guards, and Hodges covers me while I slip around to the left.
+Rogers takes out one of the guards, and Jefferson covers me while I slip to the left.
 I shoot another guard squarely between the eyes and yell for the hackers to get down on the ground.

 I sprint out from my hiding place to get to Lovingood.
 He’s lying in the dirt in the middle of the bunker.
-The bluish light of the computer screens give his face a cold, dead look, and blood is pooling beneath him.
+The bluish light of the computer screens gives his boyish face a cold, dead look, and blood is pooling beneath his head.

-Suddenly, I sense movement above me.
+Then I see movement in my periphery.
 I look up just in time to see a lone figure in a hoodie grab something out of one of the computers.
 I shout out in Russian, and he makes a break for the tunnel.

-I take aim and fire once, twice.
+I take aim and unload six rounds in his back.
 The hacker freezes and drops to the ground.
 Something rumbles just above me, but I barely notice.

 The distant rumble grows louder, and I feel the quake beneath my knees.
 I look up and realize the walls are starting to crumble.
 A flash of fear rips through me, and I open my mouth to call out to my team.

 A second later, something heavy pummels me in the back of the head, and then everything goes dark.